 Firstly, of course there is a need to own up and want to take action.
 Insomnia in a nut shell is a common sleep disorder.
-People who have insomnia have trouble falling asleep, staying asleep, or both.
-As a result, they may get too little sleep or have poor-quality sleep.
-They may not feel refreshed when they wake up.
+People who have insomnia have difficulty staying asleep, falling asleep, or both.
+As a result, they may have poor-quality sleep or too little sleep.
+When they wake up they may not feel re-energized.

-It is interesting to note while some may have trouble falling asleep (known as sleep-onset insomnia), some have problems staying asleep (sleep-maintaining insomnia) or waking up too early (early morning awakening).
+It is interesting to note while some may find it difficult to fall asleep (the condition is called sleep-onset insomnia), some may find it difficult to stay asleep (sleep-maintaining insomnia) or waking up too early (early morning awakening).

 Different types of Insomnia:

-This disorder, also called acute insomnia or short-term insomnia, disturbs your sleep and usually stems from stress.
-The sleep problem ends when the source of stress is gone or when you adapt to the stress.
-The stress does not always come from a negative experience.
-Something positive can make you too excited to sleep well
+This illness also called short-term insomnia or acute insomnia, usually stems from stress and disturbs your sleep.
+When the source of stress is gone the sleep problem ends.
+The anxiety may not always arise from a depressing experience.
+Something positive can make you too excited to sleep well.

-This condition occurs when children don't go to bed on time unless a parent or guardian enforces a bedtime.
-If the children are made to go to bed at a specified time, then they tend to fall asleep at a normal hour.
-If they are not given strict bedtimes, then they may linger awake for hours at night and later in adulthood they are relatively difficult sleepers compared to others.
+When children don’t go to bed on time this condition occurs.
+That is why it is necessary for a parent or guardian to enforce a bedtime.
+Children tend to fall asleep at a normal hour when they are made to go to bed at a specified time.
+They may linger awake for hours at night if they are not given strict bedtimes, and compared to others later in adulthood they are relatively difficult sleepers.
 Also children who’ve been subjected to a violent environment with admonishing threats, can fear falling asleep, that gets reflected in their adulthood.